WASdev/ci.docker.websphere-traditional/developer-v9beta/README.md

 The Dockerfiles take values for the following variables at build time:

 Dockerfile.prereq
 * user (optional, default is 'was') - user used for the installation
 * group (optional, default is 'was') - group the user belongs to
+* IBMIDUSER (required) - IBM ID User name for access to beta binaries
-* URL (required) - URL from where the binaries are downloaded
+* IBMIDPWD (required) - IBM ID Password for access to beta binaries

 Dockerfile.install
 * user (optional, default is 'was') - user used for the installation
 * group (optional, default is 'was') - group the user belongs to

 Dockerfile.profile